mobileka/scope-applicator-laravel/readme.md

 Pay closer attention to `all` method.
 Now it accepts an array of scopes (the same array we were passing to `Model::handleScopes()`).

 Instead of directly calling `all` on our DataProvider, we now use `applyScopes()` method which accepts a `DataProvider` instance as a first argument and a scope configuration array as a second.

-## Other ways to use this trait

-As described above, the main usage scenario of ScopeApplicatior is, well, applying scopes for data filtering purposes.

-But all this trait does is just parses URL query parameters and calls methods of a class which is provided as a first argument of `applyScopes` method.
-In fact, it's possible to change the way it behaves: for example, it can call methods returned by a database query or an API call.

-To do this, you just have to override the `getInputManager` method of a class ScopeApplicator is attached to and return an instance of a custom class which implements the `Mobileka\ScopeApplicator\InputManagerInterface`.
-An example of a such class is `Mobileka\ScopeApplicator\InputManagers\LaravelInputManager`.

-## Credits

-Scope Applicator is inspired by [has_scope](https://github.com/plataformatec/has_scope) Ruby gem.

 ## Contributing